email: truckingwrite@gmail.com

 Built in India - letter to Motorcycle Sport & Leisure

-What a great article that was about the new BSA Gold Star in October’s MSL.
-And what a great bike the new Goldie is.
+What a great article that was about the Norton Commando 961 in July's MSL.
+And what a great bike the Norton is.
 And how great is the whole retro bike scene, allowing as it does the style and feel of those old bikes without the reality of true authenticity.
 ABS, electric start, oil tight and reliable, what’s not to like?

 There are plenty of people like me out there ready to buy them, these new old bikes – except that I won’t be.
-Well, not one made in India, anyway.
-And sadly, that means no new Gold Star for me.
+Well, not one made by an Indian company.
+And sadly, that means no new Norton me.
 Why, because it’s not British?
-Certainly not, Mahindra Group have resurrected an iconic name and brought it back into motorcycling, for which we should be very grateful.
-Because there’s a bloody great radiator bolted to the front?
-Nope, that’s just a sign of the times, and it must be there for the bike to exist.
+Certainly not, Norton's Indian owners are preserving an iconic name in motorcycling, for which we should be very grateful.
+Because there are yellow upside down forks with orange reflectors stuck on them?
+Nope, that’s just a sign of the times, and they are there for the simple reason the bike must exist in the now.

-It's because I absolutely refuse to do anything that might in any way support the Russian economy.
+It's because I absolutely refuse to do anything that supports the Russian economy.
 The longer the war in Ukraine goes on, the more we will suffer.
 The quicker sanctions work, the quicker we can get back to some sort of normality.
 By importing Russian crude, India is funding Putin’s war, prolonging the agony of Ukraine and threatening life in the West.
 I know it’s complicated, and I am fully prepared to except that I have little if no understanding of energy markets.
 But the principle stands – give nothing to Russia other than that which is absolutely necessary.
-India can source oil elsewhere, as it has in the past.
-It should continue to do so now.
+India can source oil elsewhere, as it has in the past, it should continue to do so now.
 I also appreciate that this might not be the sort of material for a magazine dedicated to the true enjoyment of motorcycling.
-But these are extremely difficult times and we all should be aware of the importance and consequences of the choices we make, and what is ultimately at stake.
+But these are difficult times, and not just for Europe - we all should be aware of the importance and consequences of the choices we make, and what is ultimately at stake.

-So, there won’t be a new Goldie in my garage, or a Royal Enfield Continental GT 650, the other modern classic that was on my ‘must have’ list.
+So, there won’t be a new Norton in my garage, or a Royal Enfield Continental GT 650, the other modern classic on my ‘must have’ list.
 Maybe they’ll be sold to someone in Moscow instead.
-It’ll have to be the Norton, on the basis that it’s British.
-Oh, hang on... .
+It’ll have to be the Gold Star, on the basis that it’s another iconic classic British motorcycle available for us to buy - Oh, hang on... .

 Monday, May 2, 2022